 Children are monitored more frequently during the first few years of life:

 Older children can be monitored more frequently if there are concerns about adherence.
-After a dose adjustment in older children, TSH and T4 levels are measured in 6 to 8 weeks.
+After a dose adjustment in older children, TSH and free T4 levels are measured in 6 to 8 weeks.